 Political action: Because governments create policies and pass laws that have a direct impact on workers’ lives, our members make their concerns known and work together to influence politicians through the PSAC’s political action committees.
 Members also work with progressive groups, coalitions and allies to promote alternative policies that benefit workers, their families and communities.

 Equity: The PSAC has been a leader in the fight to promote equal opportunities and abolish discrimination.
 Staff act as a resource in the fight to combat discrimination and protect human rights.
-PSAC North has six equity committees: Aboriginal, GLBT, Youth, Women, Racially Visible and Accessibility (Persons with Disabilities).
+PSAC North has six equity committees: Indigenous, Pride, Youth, Women, Racially Visible and Accessibility (Persons with Disabilities).